WesScivetti/BabyAlone/README.md

 # BabyAlone

-BabyLM Scale Models and Let-Alone Experiments (ARR MAY)'
+BabyLM Scale Models and Let-Alone Experiments (to appear at EMNLP 2025).